- I've read the definitions of Significance and Overall Impact but the two still seem rather similar. Can you provide some additional guidance?

 - Lack of sufficient experimental detail

 - Lack of knowledge of published relevant work

 - Unrealistically large amount of work proposed

 For more insight, check out the reviewer tips for applicants in the CSR Insider Guide to NIH Peer Review at http://www.csr.nih.gov/applicantresources/insider

 Notification that CSR has assigned your application to a scientific review group and Institute should appear in your eRA Commons account within 2 weeks of the submission deadline.
 If this notification does not appear in this timeframe, please contact CSR’s Division of Receipt and Referral at CSRDRR@mail.nih.gov or 301-435-0715

 After the review, your scores should appear in your Commons account within 3 business days, and for reviews managed by CSR your summary statement within 30 days.
-New investigators who submitted R01 applications should be able to access their summary statements within 10 business days after the review meeting.
 It is important to note that funding decisions are not made until after the relevant Institute or Center council makes its recommendations.